Sarabor/Grafana/README.md

 ### Deploying a dashboard

-To deploy a dashboard with the Grafana API execute
+To deploy a dashboard with the Grafana API execute in this repository

 ```shell
 JSONNET_PATH=$grafonnet \